Find Grad Schools

 11 Yearly Graduations

 The 4th most popular school in the country for communication management and strategic communications majors who are seeking their master's degree is SUNY Oswego.
 Roughly 7,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 11 people received their master's degree in communication management and strategic communications from SUNY Oswego.
-Of these students, 92% were women and 17% were members of underrepresented racial-ethnic groups.
+Around 22% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #5